Marcello Aravena: The Shedden Massacre

 Kellestine, followed by Aravena, marched Muscedere out of the barn to execute him.
 Aravena watched as Kellestine executed Muscedere.
-Sandham told Aravena not to worry as he returned to the barn, saying Muscedere was the only one scheduled for execution and the rest of the "no surrender crew" were now going home, a lie that Aravean claimed at his trial to have believed in.
+Sandham told Aravena not to worry as he returned to the barn, saying Muscedere was the only one scheduled for execution and the rest of the "no surrender crew" were now going home, a lie that Aravena claimed at his trial to have believed in.
 Kellestine and Mushey took George "Crash" Kriarakis out to be executed.
 Aravena was ordered to place his body inside of his tow truck, through he professed to be believed that Krarakis was going to the hospital despite being dead.
 Paul Sinopoli was taken out to be shot, crying and screaming hysterically, saying that he had really wished that he not attended this meeting as he had wanted to.
 Sinopoli was shot by Kellestine, but survived while Kellestine's gun jammed.
 Kellestine complained about his "piece of shit gun" and Aravena had to go fetch him another gun.
 When Aravena handed Kellestine another handgun, Sinpoli was finally finished off by a shot to the head.
 As Francesco "Frank the Bammer" Salerno was taken out to be shot, he offered to shake Aravena's hand, an offer he refused.
 Aravena told Salerno: "I'm not shaking your hand!"
 Aravena was present when the last of the victims, Flanz, was executed.
 On the morning of 8 April 2006, Aravena left Kellestine's farm with Sandham and Mushey.